ryan-fouzdar/ECS-171-Final-Project/README.md

 python app.py
 ```

+The terminal should provide you a link to our local host server.

+Note: If you open our HTML file via the VSCode local host extension, our html page will load incorrectly.

-Then you will need to manually input numeric values.
+Once you've landed on our page, you can manually input numeric values.

 Note: all inputs should be filled in.